Turn dryer lint and used cooking oil into eco-friendly fire starters! This no-wax method is simple, waste-free, and ideal for quick, effective fires.

 Notes

 This post was originally posted on December 15, 2014.
-It was later republished, adding clearer and instructions and video.
+It was later republished to add clearer instructions and video.

 JEAN DUNCAN